wwilsman/pinpoint-careers/README.md

 # Coding Tests

-This repository contains coding tests use for evaluating potential employees.
+This repository contains coding tests used for evaluating potential employees.